pmndrs/gltfjsx/readme.md

 ![](https://i.imgur.com/ZB4uUaz.png)

-This is an experimental tool that turns GLTF's files into re-usable [react-three-fiber](https://github.com/react-spring/react-three-fiber) (>=4.0.13) JSX components that are easier to modify and customize.
+This is an experimental tool that turns GLTF files into re-usable [react-three-fiber (>=4.0.13)](https://github.com/react-spring/react-three-fiber) JSX components.

+The usual GLTF workflow (using THREE.GLTFLoader) yields a single object which you drop into the scene, this makes modifications cumbersome as you have to traverse the data.
+With gltfjsx you can make alterations out of the box, add shadows, events, change materials, make contents conditional, etc.

 See it in action here: https://twitter.com/0xca0a/status/1224335000755146753

 ![](https://i.imgur.com/xgWBcKF.jpg)